Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: Deeper dive into interestingness of type for HeartSteps

 To further refine the conclusions from \cref{fig:numint1_null_hist}, we consider one-sided variants of the definition~\cref{eq:numint1} for the number of interesting users.
 For reader's convenience, we reproduce \cref{fig:numint1_null_hist} in panel (a) \cref{fig:int1_oneSided_histograms}, besides the corresponding results with one-sided interesting user counts, defined by counting the users with $\intscore[1] \geq 0.9$ and $\intscore[1] \leq 0.1$ separately in panels (b) and (c).

 From \cref{fig:int1_oneSided_histograms}(b), we find that in the original data 17 users exhibit $\intscore[1] \geq 0.9$; we denote this user count by $\numint[1]^+$.
 However, the value of $\numint[1]^+$ is always significantly smaller than $17$ across the 500 trials with resampled trajectories.
+In \cref{tab:results}, we denote this analysis as Type $1^+$.

 On the other hand, \cref{fig:int1_oneSided_histograms}(c) shows that one user exhibits $\intscore[1]\leq 0.1$ in the original data; we denote this count by $\numint[1]^-$.
 We also find that all 500 trials have $\numint[1]^->1$.
+In \cref{tab:results}, we denote this analysis as Type $1^-$.

 Overall, we conclude that the data presents evidence in favor that the RL algorithm is potentially personalizing by learning that many users benefit from sending an activity message.
 However, many users might exhibit $\intscore[1] \leq 0.1$ and it might appear that sending the message is less beneficial than not sending for these users, just due to algorithmic stochasticity.
 Consequently, the value of $\numint[1]$---the number of interesting users with $|\intscore[1]-0.5| \geq 0.4$, which is also equal to $\numint[1]^+ + \numint[1]^-$---can be as high as 18 (the observed value in the original data) due to algorithmic stochasticity.